MLH-Fellowship/project-gigachad-giraffes/README.md

-# Portfolio Site - MLH Fellowship Pod 22.SUM14 Team Gigachad Giraffes
+# Portfolio Site - MLH Fellowship Pod 22.SUM14/Team Gigachad Giraffes

-A portfolio website for the week 1 hackathon of the Production Engineering Track.
+A portfolio website for the orientation hackathon of the Production Engineering Track.
 This project was developed with Flask, HTML/CSS, JavaScript.
 This project was developed by Tanzir Hasan, Ryson Wong, Krish Thawni

 ## Components of the Website